mcfrann/ww-takehome/README.md

 ## Approach

-First, I went through the spec, style guide, and codebase thoroughly to gain a better understanding of how the data flowed through the app and what was perhaps attainable within the time frame of three hours.
-I created a [project board](https://github.com/users/mcfrann/projects/3) to organize my tasks and keep track of any issues, questions, or refactoring needs that came up throughout the project.
-I granted myself three hours over the span of a couple days to render the data to the page with roughly correct styling.
-I then granted myself some extra time on the last day to refactor and implement responsive design in the components I was able to finish so that what I had accomplished was buttoned up and ready for presentation.
-Finally, I updated my project board and deployed with Vercel.
+First, I went through the spec, style guide, and codebase to understand the existing patterns in the application.
+I created a [project board](https://github.com/users/mcfrann/projects/3) to organize my tasks and keep track of any issues, questions, or refactoring needs that arose throughout the project.
+I granted myself three hours over the span of a couple days to render the data to the page.
+I then granted myself some extra time on the last day to refactor.
+In that time I implemented a responsive design in the completed components.
+Finally, I updated my project board and deployed the site with Vercel.

 ## Technologies and Tools